Notes on GNU Make

 The program make gets its rules that instruct the generation of the targets via the makefile.
 The makefile is determined in the following order:

-2. GNUmakefile is selected next, although its generally discouraged, unless the makefile explicitly requires GNU Make (as opposed to other distributions);
+is selected next, although its generally discouraged, unless the makefile explicitly requires GNU Make (as opposed to other distributions); - If non the first exist in the directory, then

-4. Lastly, Makefile.
-This is the recommended name because appears at the beginning of a ls and it is close to other project config files.
+.
+This is the recommended name because appears at the beginning of als

 Recipe and Execution